willoleary6/React-Training/docs/general/introduction.md

 ### Redux Saga

-If your application is going to interact with some back-end application for data, we recommend using redux saga for side effect management.
+If your application is going to interact with some back-end application for addedQuotes, we recommend using redux saga for side effect management.
 Too much jargon?
 Let's simplify.

-Imagine that your application is fetching data in json format from a back-end.
+Imagine that your application is fetching addedQuotes in json format from a back-end.
 For every API call, ideally you should define at least three kinds of [action creators](http://redux.js.org/docs/basics/Actions.html):

 1. `API_REQUEST`: Upon dispatching this, your application should show a spinner to let the user know that something's happening.
-2. `API_SUCCESS`: Upon dispatching this, your application should show the data to the user.
+2. `API_SUCCESS`: Upon dispatching this, your application should show the addedQuotes to the user.
 3. `API_FAILURE`: Upon dispatching this, your application should show an error message to the user.

 And this is only for **_one_** API call.
 In a real-world scenario, one page of your application could be making tens of API calls.
 How do we manage all of them effectively?
 This essentially boils down to controlling the flow of your application.
 What if there was a background process that handles multiple actions simultaneously, communicates with redux store and react containers at the same time?
 This is where redux-saga comes into the picture.